 - The app sends the

-switchWificommand to the camera with the SSID of the infrastructure Wi-Fi access point the camera will need to connect to, the password for that access point, and a secret key K that the camera uses to authenticate itself with the app during discovery.
+switchWificommand to the camera with the SSID of the infrastructure Wi-Fi access point the camera will need to connect to, the password for that access point, and its self-signed certificate that the camera uses to authenticate the app later.

-- Please note the camera should store both the Wi-Fi credential and the pre-shared K securely.
+- Please note that the camera should store both the Wi-Fi credential and the app's self-signed certificate securely.

 - It is recommended that the camera store multiple Wi-Fi credentials since the camera may need to connect to different infrastructure Wi-Fi access points.
 The minimum requirement is for the camera to store the most recent Wi-Fi credential.

-- The user can now switch between Internet and Direct modes directly from the camera, e.g. with a physical toggle button.
+- The user can now switch between Direct mode and Internet mode directly from the camera, e.g. with a physical toggle button.

 Discovery for OSC cameras is a zeroconf based protocol.
 The camera MUST implement IPv4 Link-Local Addressing and MUST comply with the mDNS (Multicast DNS) and DNS-SD (DNS-Based Service Discovery) specifications: